 Once your blood sugar is up, be sure to eat a small meal or snack if you’re not planning to eat within the next hour.
 If you continue to repeat these steps, yet cannot raise your blood sugar level, call 911 or have someone drive you to an emergency room.
 Do not drive yourself to the emergency room.

 If you take the medications acarbose (Precose) or miglitol (Glyset), your blood sugar levels will not respond quickly enough to carbohydrate-rich snacks.
-These medications slow the digestion of carbohydrates, so your blood sugar does not respond as fast as normal.
-Instead, you must consume pure glucose or dextrose.
-This is available in tablets or gels.
-You should keep them on-hand if you take either of these medications.
+These medications slow the digestion of carbohydrates, and your blood sugar won’t respond as fast as normal.
+Instead, you must consume pure glucose or dextrose, which is available in tablets or gels.
+You should keep them on hand — along with a medication that increases insulin levels — if you take either of these medications.

 If you experience mild to moderate hypoglycemic episodes several times in one week, or any severe hypoglycemic episodes, see your doctor.
 You may need to adjust your meal plan or medications to prevent further episodes.